Skip to main content

 4. Initialize the Copilot Application

-In the root directory of your AnswerAI project, run:
+In the root directory of your AnswerAgentAI project, run: Ensure yo uhave setup a hosted zone in AWS. // TODO: Add Details

 copilot app init --domain <your-domain>

-Replace <your-domain> with your desired domain name, e.g., myapp.flowise.theanswer.ai.
+Replace <your-domain> with your desired domain name, e.g., myapp.theanswer.ai.

 5. Create a New Environment